Adding an Aggregated Forecasting Model (Intermediate Data Mining Tutorial)

-Right-click the AllRegions table and select Explore Data.
+Right-click the AllRegions table, and then select Explore Data.

 The new data source view contains both a sum and an average for sales of all products, worldwide.
 You could also group and aggregate sales by model, but for the purpose of this tutorial you will create a single time series model that you can use for prediction with any combination of region or product.

-After you have created the new view of the data, you must build a new mining structure and then build a mining model based on that structure.
-By now you should be familiar with how to build a mining structure.
+After you have created the view of the data, you must build a new mining structure and then build a mining model based on that structure.
+By now, you should be familiar with how to build a mining structure.
 Therefore, the following directions are simplified.

 To build a mining structure and mining model using the aggregated data

-In Solution Explorer, right click Mining Structures, and select New Mining Structure to start the Data Mining Wizard.
+In Solution Explorer, right-click Mining Structures, and then select New Mining Structure to start the Data Mining Wizard.

 In the Data Mining Wizard, make the following selections:

 Data source view: AllRegions

 Before you decide which model to apply as the general model for making worldwide projections, you should understand the predictions better.
 When you look at the mining models and predictions for the various aggregated series in the Microsoft Time Series Viewer, several questions come to mind: